 Keeping confidential business and client information secure is paramount in any business.
-It can be seriously damaging for a company to be in breach of the Data Protection Act 1998, not only financially (fines can reach up to £500,000 for those found to be in breach), but also for a business’s reputation.
+It can be seriously damaging for a company to be in breach of the General Data Protection Regulation (GDPR) and the Data Protection Act 1998, not only financially (fines can reach up to £500,000 for those found to be in breach), but also for a business’s reputation.

 It is important to be familiar with the Act, taking action and precautions to prevent your organisation for unwittingly breaking it.
 In order to avoid paying a substantial fine, losing or tarnishing a business or unwillingly allowing sensitive information to fall into the wrong hands, make sure you and your employees read up on the policies contained within the act and follow them accordingly.